 The FBI also operates 63 Legal Attaché (Legat) offices and 27 sub-offices in 75 countries around the world.
+These offices are typically staffed at fewer than 10 personnel to enable the FBI's presence in and liaise with a number of foreign countries and partners.
 This number fluctuates based upon demand and the global threat environment.